EmmanuelG/Mondrian/README.md

-Master branch is about the Mondrian 2.1 / 2.2
+This branch is about the Mondrian 2.1 (Minitronics/Smoothie)

 main changes :

--transitioning from Minitronics (2.1) to Smoothieboard electronic (2.2)

--new base corner making the machine easier to build and more stable in Z movement
+-transitioning from Minitronics (2.1) to Smoothieboard electronic (2.2) -new base corner making the machine easier to build and more stable in Z movement

--and many little things

 **Mondrian is a modular cartesian RepRap**